factorhouse/kpow/secure-config/README.md

 Abc !"#$%&()*+,-./:;<=>?@[\]^_`{|}~
 ```

-If your input contains special characters you will need to use the following method.
+If your input contains single quote characters you will need to use the following method.

 #### Read input from file